Navigating Regulatory Changes and Emerging Trends: What's Ahead for Singapore's Construction Industry in 2024

 Starting in June 2024, a new regulation mandates the installation of Video Surveillance Systems (VSS) at construction sites with project values of $5 million and above.
 These systems, comprising cameras, monitors, and recorders, serve multiple purposes, including surveillance, identification of workplace safety and health risks, facilitating incident investigation, and deterring unsafe behaviours.
 This initiative aims to enhance site security and safety, providing real-time monitoring and intervention capabilities to mitigate risks and ensure compliance with WSH regulations.

-Read our article here to find out more about how the Hubble Artificial Intelligence (AI) Camera System can enhance your VSS to create a safer workplace environment in your organisation.
+Read our article on AI cameras for construction to find out more about how the Hubble Artificial Intelligence (AI) Camera System can enhance your VSS to create a safer workplace environment in your organisation.

 With regulatory changes on the horizon, Singapore's construction industry gears up to embrace transformative trends set to redefine its path in 2024.